Indexer troubleshooting guidance for Azure AI Search

 Microsoft Entra Conditional Access policies

-When you create a SharePoint indexer, there's a step requiring you to sign in to your Microsoft Entra app after providing a device code.
+When you create a SharePoint Online indexer, there's a step requiring you to sign in to your Microsoft Entra app after providing a device code.
 If you receive a message that says "Your sign-in was successful but your admin requires the device requesting access to be managed", the indexer is probably blocked from the SharePoint document library by a Conditional Access policy.

 To update the policy and allow indexer access to the document library: